-Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, January 2015 to December 2015
+Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, April 2015 to March 2016

 Given the seasonal nature of the Atlantic City Casino Parking Fee (see Figure 3), it is perhaps easier to visualize the long term trend by examining the 12 month trailing total for the fee.
 Figure 5 shows the 12 month trailing total for the Atlantic City Casino Parking Fee per 100 parking spaces.
 The 12 months ending in May 2007 produced the highest Atlantic City Casino Parking Fee per 100 parking spaces at \$242.
 The per available space fee accelerated its decline after the opening of Revel in March 2012.
-Since the last of the closures in 2014, however, this figure has been on the rise.
-This perhaps signals a balance on the supply and demand characteristics in the wake of the decrease in supply.
-In December of 2015 the twelve month trailing total averaged \$161, 6.8% higher than the December of 2014 figure (\$150).
+Since the last of the closures in 2014, however, this figure has been on the rise. until the third quarter of 2015 and continuing into the first quarter of 2016.
+Still, the 12 months leading up to March 2016 were still better than the 12 months leading up to March 2015 (\$161 compared to \$155, or 3% better).